angelromarco04/MyNotes/CS/OS/data/43_addressing.md

 		- Final runnable cannot be relocated.
 		- Final runnable must be loaded at a specific space in MM.
 3. **Linking**
+	- Same memory type.
+	- For relative addr. only:
 		- Puts the runnable files one after another.
-	- Readjusts the relative addresses by adding the size of the previous files.
+		- Readjusts the relative addresses (add the size of the previous files)
-	- Must assign the relative addresses of the external functions.
+	- The addresses for the external functions must be assigned.
-4.
+5. **Load runnable to the MM (by the LTS)**
+	- For physical addresses the LTS just loads the runnable in the